Persecution of the Montagnard in Vietnam: Contemporary persecution

 The Vietnamese brutally suppressed, imprisoned and tortured Montagnards after the Montagnards asked for their lands back during protests in Gia Lai province in 2012 so 85 of the Montagnards were forced to escape from the Vietnamese by going to Rattanakiri province in Cambodia.
 The religion and ethnicity of the Montagnards is distinct from the Vietnamese.
 Prospect of a new insurgency by Montagnards for independence were shot down by the Hun Sen regime in Cambodia which refused to aid them.

 During the trouble and chaos in the Central Highlands after the Vietnamese abused and jailed Montagnard leader Y'Soai Eban he managed to run away from Vietnamese custody.
 The Montagnards were subjected to genocide after the Vietnam War in 1975.

 Independence from the Communist authorities was desired by the Montagnards after the Vietnam War since they were killed, abused, discriminated against and jailed by the Vietnamese authorities so many of them were forced to run away from the Central Highlands as refugees.
 Cambodia and eventually the United States were their destinations.

 Death, torture, and incarceration were the punishments inflicted on Montagnards gathering in groups of three or more by the Vietnamese with their religion severely persecuted and repressed at the hands of the Vietnamese Communist regime since 1975.

-The United States State Department showed little concern at the plight of the Montagnards at the hands of the Vietnamese.
 A thirteen-year-old Montagnard girl Y Kang was severely assaulted, beaten and kicked along with 16 Montagnard women and men by Vietnamese police in Gai Lai province, Plei Ku city, district Mang Yang, commune H'ra in Buon Kret Krot village on July 7, 2011.
+In the wake of the assault, the United Nations and US State Department were criticized by the Montagard Foundation for its lack of reaction to such occurrences.

 Vietnam has jailed hundreds of Montagnards in addition to murdering, abusing, and discriminating against their religious beliefs.

 Death was a possible consequence of getting caught with a Bible.
 The Vietnamese regime claims that Montagnard separatism is conducted by religious matters and uses this as a reason to attack their religion.
 Montagnard land was seized by the Vietnamese government after the Vietnam War.

-In Gia Lai province, Chu Prong district in 2010 Montagnards were assaulted and detained by the Vietnamese.
-Parts of Vietnam like the Central Highlands are off limit to human rights organizations and reporters.
+In 2010, Montagnards were assaulted and detained by the Vietnamese in Gia Lai province, Chu Prong district.
+Areas of Vietnam such as the Central Highlands are off limit to human rights organizations and reporters.